SagarRawat24/Event-driven-PII-Redaction-project-AWS/README.md

 Redacts the detected PII using the PyMuPDF library to modify the PDF file.
 Saves the redacted version back to the S3 bucket.

+7. Storing Redacted Resume (S3): The redacted version of the resume is saved in a dedicated folder in S3.

+8. Access Redacted Resumes (S3): Users can securely retrieve the redacted versions of their resumes from S3 using a pre-signed URL or API.

+9. Monitoring & Logging (CloudWatch): AWS CloudWatch is used to track the execution of the Lambda function, monitor errors, and log performance metrics for continuous improvement.
+## Diagram

 ## Package and deploy on lambda
 Ensure you're in the pdf-redactor-lambda directory: